pen-name-deseree/website/README.md

 PERSONAL NOTES:
-	- remove .html pages from root folder to remove links on main nav bar; to add, do opposite.
+	- remove .html pages from root folder to remove links on main nav bar; to add, do opposite
 	- active stylesheet is SASS/jekyll-theme-prologue
+	- change color of nav background line 503 in SASS/jekyll-theme-prologue
 	- editing the home page descriptions are in _sections.
-You may want to turn off href for the images.
+You may want to turn off href for the images